What's coming up at Illinois Prairie District Public Library

-The following are activities planned over the next six days at the Illinois Prairie District Public Library.
-This appears by date and location:
+The following are activities planned over the next six days related to the Illinois Prairie District Public Library:

 Today